civican/legisinfo/42-1/bills/C-75/bill_text.md

   **(2)** The reference to "all other recognizances" in column II of the schedule to Part XXV of the Act, opposite "Ontario" in column I, is replaced by a reference to "undertakings or all other release orders or recognizances".

-  **(3)** The references to "a recognizance" in column II of the schedule to Part XXV of the Act, oppos­ite "British Columbia" in column I, are replaced by references to "an undertaking, release order or recognizance".
+  **(3)** The references to "a recognizance" in column II of the schedule to Part XXV of the Act, opposite "British Columbia" in column I, are replaced by references to "an undertaking, release order or recognizance".

 ### Section 313